TriplyDB/Documentation/docs/triply-client-js/index.md

 #### Organization.exists()

-Returns whether the account still exists.
+Returns whether the organization still exists.

-While it is not possible to delete organizations with Triply Client, organizations can be deleted ― possibly by somebody else ― through the Triply GUI.

 The following example code prints `true` in case the account (still) exists, and prints `false` otherwise: